 Igel 1 (3 Feb 1944 - 17 Feb 1944)

 8 Nov 1943

-An unknown aircraft attacked the boat which escaped unharmed.
+An unidentified aircraft attacked the boat, which escaped unharmed.
 (Sources: Blair, vol 2, page 441)

 1 recorded attack on this boat.

 This boat was fitted with a Schnorchel underwater-breathing apparatus and sailed equipped with it in August 1944 but it was of course installed prior to that date.
 Read more about the Schnorchel and see list of fitted boats.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-714 did not suffer any casualties (we know of) until the time of her loss.